-Instant Yeast is a dry yeast that comes in smaller granules than active dry yeast, absorbs liquid rapidly, and doesn't need to be hydrated or proofed before being mixed into flour.
-Bread Machine Yeast and Rapid Rise Yeast is instant yeast that may include ascorbic acid, a dough conditioner.
+Instant yeast is a dry yeast that comes in smaller granules than active dry yeast, absorbs liquid rapidly, and does not need to be hydrated or proofed before being mixed into flour.
+Bread machine yeast and rapid-rise yeast are instant yeasts that may include ascorbic acid, a dough conditioner.
+Bread machine yeast is an instant yeast especially formulated for use in a bread machine.
+(Try this best-seller from Cuisinart.)
 Again, store the yeast in a cool dry place, or in the refrigerator once the package has been opened.
 Do not use yeast after the expiration date.

 Wild Yeast and Starters